saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 ### 👉  Configure Vault Kubernetes Engine

-So you have created and given the ServiceAccount the permission to access other ServiceAccount through the cluster role binding, it's time to configure authentication with vault via the kubernetes auth engine option.
+So you have created and permitted the Service Account to access other Service Accounts through the cluster role binding, it's time to configure authentication with Vault via the Kubernetes auth engine option.

-But before you proceed, you need to update your **provider.tf** file to include the vualt provider and your exiting vault server URL.
+But before you proceed, you need to update your **provider.tf** file to include the Vault provider and your existing vault server URL.

 ```yaml title="provider.tf"
 vault = {